gamma-opt/website_research_team/content/publication/andrade-2016/index.md

 ---
-title: A Strategy Based on Convex Relaxation for Solving the Oil Refinery Operations Planning Problem
+title: A strategy based on convex relaxation for solving the oil refinery operations planning problem
 # If group member, use folder name in /content/authors
 authors:
   - Tiago Andrade